 About this calculator

-This calculator is intended as a guide only.
+This borrowing calculator is intended as a guide only.
 In order to calculate how much you could borrow, we need to base our calculation on an interest rate.
 In this example, we have used the current Residential Owner Occupied rate for our Classic home loan.
 This borrowing calculator does not provide financial advice, and is not a quote or an offer of finance by BNZ.
 This borrowing calculator does not express any opinion or recommendation as to whether you should acquire a home loan.
 If you apply for a home loan, you’ll need to complete a full application and provide more information to us, and you may get a different result to this calculator.

 How the calculator works

 We’ve had to make some assumptions to calculate the approximate amount you could borrow:

 - Your situation, including your income and expenses, doesn't change for the life of the loan.

 - When calculating what you may be able to afford, we take the living expenses and personal circumstances you've advised, and will use a ‘test’ interest rate which is higher than our advertised rates, to take account of the fact that interest rates are likely to change over time.

 We’ve had to make some assumptions to calculate your approximate repayments:

 - There are no changes to the loan amount and you don’t borrow any extra on this loan.

 - You don’t make any additional lump sum repayments or increase your regular repayments above the standard repayments (but you could choose to do this to reduce the term and interest charges, if your loan allows).